denred0/image_classification_pytorch/README.md

 ## Prediction <a name="prediction"></a>

-Put folders with samples in a folder (data_dir).
+Put folders with samples into a folder (data_dir).
 You can use class labels for folder names.

 Example of folders structure